 The good news is that these leaks are usually easy to identify and correct.

 The Crankcase Ventilation System is one component that is an engineered flaw in the system.
 In the interest of reducing HC emissions caused by friction and heat on the motor oil as well as the blow-by gases entering the crankcase, this system was designed to evacuate these gases into the intake manifold so they may be burned in the combustion chamber.

 Vacuum is harnessed to effect this evacuation, in direct contradiction to all principles of engine efficiency.
 Applying a reduced pressure to your crankcase actually causes more blow-by to be sucked into the crankcase.
 It also forces the lighter components of your oil to vaporize, leaving your oil thicker and less able to flow through the system.

 Conversely, when you elevate the pressure in your intake (which is what letting air in DOES) you reduce the quantity of fuel that is in vapor state.
 And it’s GOT to be in vapor state to mix with the Oxygen, and it has GOT to mix with Oxygen before it can burn.

 So, we simply cap off the vacuum port(s) that supply the vacuum.
 This will then reverse the flow through the system, allowing the crankcase to vent naturally through the breather tube which is before the throttle plate, thus enhancing the level of vacuum available to the combustion chamber, and increasing the vaporization rate of the fuel.

-Capping off the vacuum port to the PCV alone has yielded increases of from 3-7 mpg’s and MORE!
+Capping off the vacuum port to the PCV alone has yielded increases of from 2-5 mpg’s and MORE.
 So, consider doing this to your own engines and just watch what happens, with or without The Groove.

 We will go into the vacuum system in earnest in the next post.
 For now, you have an understanding of just how important the intake manifold is, and why great care should be taken to ensure integrity of all areas of the intake manifold.